 People with esophageal varices usually have no symptoms until the varices begin to bleed.
 Then, people vomit bright red blood, sometimes in large amounts.
 The bleeding is painless.
 People who lose a lot of blood may have signs of shock Symptoms Shock is a life-threatening condition in which blood flow to the organs is low, decreasing delivery of oxygen and thus causing organ damage and sometimes death.
 Blood pressure is usually low... read more , including feeling lightheaded, weak, and sweaty.
 Their heart may beat quickly and their blood pressure may be low.

 Diagnosis of Esophageal Varices

 Doctors suspect bleeding esophageal varices when people who are known to have chronic liver disease, particularly cirrhosis, begin vomiting blood.
 Then doctors put a flexible viewing tube (endoscope Endoscopy Endoscopy is an examination of internal structures using a flexible viewing tube (endoscope).
-Endoscopy can also be used to treat many disorders because doctors are able to pass instruments... read more ) through the mouth to look at the esophagus.
+In addition to examinations, doctors can use endoscopy to do biopsies and give treatment.
+Endoscopes... read more ) through the mouth to look at the esophagus.
 If they see varices, they can also do treatments through the endoscope to stop the bleeding.

 Treatment of Esophageal Varices

 Fluids given by vein (intravenously) and sometimes blood transfusion

 People with variceal bleeding usually need fluids given intravenously to replace their blood loss.
 If they have lost a lot of blood, they may need a blood transfusion Overview of Blood Transfusion A blood transfusion is the transfer of blood or a blood component from one healthy person (a donor) to a sick person (a recipient).
 Transfusions are given to increase the blood's ability to... read more .